transitland/www-transit-land/documentation/datastore/issues.md

 ## Issue Data Model

 An Issue instance represents a single occurrence of an issue type.
-This typically means the issue is associated with at least one entity, such as a Route or Feed, although sometimes the issue type can cover the interrelationship between two entities.
+This typically means the issue is associated with one entity and entity attribute, such as a Route's name or Feed's URL.
+Sometimes, however, the issue type can cover an interrelationship between two or more entities.
 For example, an issue flagging an unusual distance between a Stop and RouteStopPattern would have an association with both those particular Route and Stop instances.

 | Attribute | Type | Description |
 |-----------|------|---------|